 For example, past actual direct wage's cost is Rs.
 10,000 and past actual overhead cost is Rs.
 2000.
 So, Overhead rate will be 20%.
 If we have obtained any specific order for producing any product, we will include the 20% cost of overhead.
 For example, we have produced one unit for our customer for this, we have paid Rs.
-1000 to our laborers for their labour.
-Our overhead cost in it will be Rs.
-1000 X 20% = Rs.
-200.
+1000 to our laborers for the rate of overhead.
+On this rate, we absorb our overhead cost on any new production.